Welcome to the online debut of The Louis Rosenthal Museum Wander in. Explore. Enjoy.

 My future objectives include contacting national and international museums to verify the locations of his collections today and obtain updated information and photographs of the sculptures; restore wax sculptures; write a book which would consist of a photographic compilation of his works; and most eagerly set up a permanent physical location for the Louis Rosenthal Museum which will house my collection.

 On a personal note, I previously worked in the film industry in Los Angeles.
 I wrote film reviews for several publications over the years.
 My interests include writing, editing and film in general.
 I have lived in New York, Los Angeles and Palm Springs.
-I hold dual-citizenship with Ireland and have considered moving there.
+I currently live in California and I hold dual-citizenship with Ireland and have considered moving there.
 I look forward to setting up a physical location for the Louis Rosenthal Museum in the near future.
 I am hopeful that museums and universities that maintain collections of my grandfather's miniatures will consider loaning them to me; that would compliment my collection and make for a very nice permanent exhibit.